juh9870/palettevec/README.md

 ### Palette compression has the following advantages:
 - Potentially insane compression ratios
 - Buffer can be manipulated without decompressing
-- Changing all occurances of one item to another is O(1)
+- Changing all occurences of one item to another is O(1)
 - Easy to use

 ### Disadvantages: